bskmrkvc/google-calendar-quick-add/README.md

 # Google Calendar Quick Add

 Google Calendar Quick Add is an Electron-based desktop application that allows users to quickly add events to their Google Calendar.
-The app provides a modern and user-friendly interface for scheduling events, with features like date and time pickers, input validation, and integration with the Google Calendar API.
+The app provides a simple interface for scheduling events with the Google Calendar API.

 ## Features

 - Add events to your Google Calendar with a simple and intuitive interface.
-- Modern design with a black/gray gradient theme and white text.
-- Date and time pickers powered by Flatpickr for a sleek user experience.
+- Date and time pickers powered by Flatpickr.
-- Input validation and sanitization to ensure data integrity.
 - OAuth2 authentication with Google for secure access to your calendar.
-- Global shortcut (`Ctrl+Shift+G`) to open the app quickly.
+- Global shortcut (`Command/Ctrl+Shift+G`) to open the app quickly.
 - Tray menu for easy access to the app.

 ## Technologies Used